omseeth/omseeth.github.io/_posts/2024-12-27-CNN_sentiment_analysis.md

         x = self.pool_2(x)
         # print(x.shape)

-        # At this point we have a tensor of rank 3; however, the final layer
+        # At this point we have a tensor with 3 dimensions; however, the final layer
         # requires an input of size [batch_size x 50].
 To get this value we can
         # aggregate the values and continue only with their mean
         x = x.mean(dim=-1)